fjwright/Run-REDUCE-0/README.md

 This version uses the Java Swing library, but at some future date I will probably switch to using JavaFX.
 Swing has the advantage that it is still a standard component of the latest Java SE SDK.
-I am using Java 13.
+I am developing using Java 13, but compiling for Java 8 to support running a jar file using the latest readily available JRE.

 This version only runs on Microsoft Windows, but I plan to add support for Linux.
 (Whilst Java is portable, filesystem structures and